 Stoneware ceramic clays occur mainly in Świętokrzyskie and Dolnośląskie Voivodeships.
 Two deposits are located in Mazowieckie Voivodeship, while single ones in Łódzkie and Śląskie Voivodeships.

-As of the end of 2021, the anticipated economic resources of stoneware ceramic clays amounted to 77.43 million tonnes and decreased in comparison with the previous year by 0.36 million tonnes (0.46%).
-The resources drop resulted from the exploitation and losses.
+As of the end of 2022, the anticipated economic resources of stoneware ceramic clays amounted to 76.93 million tonnes and decreased in comparison with the previous year by 0.50 million tonnes (0.65%).
+The resources drop resulted from the exploitation and exploitation losses.

-The anticipated economic resources within exploited deposits amounted to 6.74 million tonnes which accounted for 8.70% of the total anticipated economic resources.
+The anticipated economic resources within exploited deposits amounted to 6.24 million tonnes which accounted for 8.11% of the total anticipated economic resources.
 Almost all of these resources were covered by the detailed exploration (A+B, C1 categories), only in the Baranów deposit remained 3 thousand tonnes of resources explored in C2 category.
-The economic resources decreased by 0.35 million tonnes (10.70%) as a result of the exploitation and losses.
-They amounted to 2.92 million tonnes and accounted for 43.32% of the anticipated economic resources of the exploited deposits.
+The economic resources increased by 2.38 million tonnes in the result of: the approval of a new deposit development plan for the Zebrzydowa-Zachód deposit (+2.39 million tonnes), the exploitation and exploitation losses.
+The economic resources accounted for 84.94% of the anticipated economic resources of the exploited deposits.

 Table 3 shows the current state of exploration and development of these deposits.

-In 2021, the exploitation of stoneware ceramic clays was carried out from three deposits.
-The total output was equal 238.64 thousand tonnes and grew by 4.10% (9.40 thousand tonnes) in comparison with 2020.
-The significant output increase (more than double) was recorded for the Baranów deposit – by 17.46 thousand tonnes.
-The exploitation level of the Zebrzydowa-Zachód deposit remained almost unchanged (a slight drop by 0.06 thousand tonnes, that is by 0.03%), whereas there was a visible decrease noted for the Rozwady 1 deposit (by 8 thousand tonnes, that is 50.00%).
+In 2022, the exploitation of stoneware ceramic clays was carried out from 2 deposits.
+The total output was equal 246.96 thousand tonnes and grew by 3.49% (8.32 thousand tonnes) in comparison with 2021.
+The significant output increase was recorded for the Zebrzydowa-Zachód deposit – by 42.75 thousand tonnes (21.41%).
+The exploitation level of the Baranów deposit decreased visibly – by 26.43 thousand tonnes, that is 85.40%.
+In 2022, the exploitation from Rozwady I deposit was not carried out (in 2021 the output level was equal 8 thousand tonnes).
 List of deposits is presented in Table 4.

 In The balance of prospective mineral resources of Poland the assessment of resources prospective for ceramic clays in Poland was updated*.
 The main criteria, adopted for determining the whiteware and stoneware ceramic clays deposits were: the deposit thickness (minimum of 2 m) and the overburden to the deposit thickness ratio (N/Z maximum of 2), in addition the raw material qualitative parameters: the clay minerals content (minimum of 40%), CaCO3 content (maximum of 2%) and the grains >2 mm content (maximum of 1%).
 Taking into account also such parameters as: the whiteness after firing, the bending strength or the water absorption after firing, the prognostic resources of whiteware and stoneware ceramic clays were assessed to be equal, respectively 127.20 million tonnes (within 3 areas in Dolnośląskie Voivodeship) and 230.41 million tonnes (within 9 areas: 2 in Świętokrzyskie Voivodeship and 7 in Dolnośląskie Voivodeship).